SimonRichoux/ctf-writeups/FCSC2024/Crypto/Tight-Schedule/README.md

 **Attacking `TightSchedule`**

-With that cyclic property of $`R`$ in mind, let's see how it impacts the security of `TightSchedule`.
+With that property of $`R`$ in mind, let's see how it impacts the security of `TightSchedule`.
 Let's see progressively what happens.

 We will first adopt some notations, and write $`k_i = \pi_i(k)`$ and  $`m_i = \pi_i(m)`$ the projections for the key and message $`k, m`$.
 Each round of `encrypt` consists on applying 5 times the round function $`R`$, so the first round will output